chenlongxiabc/IRTPCAcode/README.md

   pages = {416--423}
 }

-The videos videos are from institute for infocomm research (I2R) and background models challenge datasets.
+The videos are from institute for infocomm research (I2R) and background models challenge datasets.

 L. Li, W. Huang, I. Y. H. Gu, and Q. Tian, “Statistical modeling of com- plex backgrounds for foreground object detection,” IEEE Transactions